DNXLabs/dnx.one/docs/citadel/01-dnx-access.md

 ---
 title: DNX Access
+description: Providing DNX secure access in your AWS Account.
 ---

 ## Description
-In this tutorial, we will show how to set up the `DNXAccess` role that will give DNX secure access to deploy the Citadel environment.
+In this tutorial, we will show how to set up the `DNXAccess` role that will give DNX secure access in your AWS account.
 ### IAM Role
 DNX will have access into the account via AWS IAM Roles.
 Usign this approach we can establish trust relationships between the customer accounts and DNX account.